- March 11, 2019

 The Sinking City was developed by Frogwares.

-The Sinking City has received mostly positive reviews from players.
-Most players liked this game for its story but disliked it for its stability.
+The Sinking City has received mostly positive reviews from both players and critics.
+Most players liked The Sinking City for its story but disliked it for its stability.

 The Sinking City is a single player game.